grv07/quick-alias/README.md

 './qa bazel build {sort_path}' to run os command with aliases.

 **NOTE: Aliases set in your bashrc are not gonna work.
-May be currect in future :)
+May be correct in future :)